aaneeley/quicknote/README.md

 # Quicknote

-A pastebin-like demo project to demonstrate full-stack competency
+A cryptographically secure pastebin-like app to demonstrate full-stack competency